Renesas-SST/rz-build-scripts/rz-cmn-srp/ubuntu/README.md

 ```

 > [!IMPORTANT]
-> These credentials will be used in the generated image, and are required for login..
+> These credentials will be used in the generated image, and are required for login.
 > Update them before the build if you require a different user or stronger security.